 First, for freight wagons, adjustments are made to variable usage charges to reflect the relative 'track friendliness' of the suspension/bogie type.
 The purpose of this adjustment is to incentivise the use of 'track friendly' suspension/bogie types which will result in lower infrastructure costs.
 This adjustment ranges from a reduction of 14.2 per cent to an increase of 9.8 per cent and is based on a particular freight wagon's Ride Force Count.
 The Ride Force Count is a metric developed to provide a quantitative assessment of the 'track friendliness' of a wagon's suspension/bogie type, following vehicle dynamics modelling.
-The introduction of the Ride Force Count methodology was new for CP5 and replaces the previous methodology which allocated a freight wagon to a 'suspension/bogie type.
-A key benefit of introducing the new Ride Force Count methodology is that it removes the, arguably, more subjective approach applied previously (i.e. the adjustment to charges is now based on a definitive Ride Force Count value rather a qualitative description of wagon suspension/bogie types).
+The introduction of the Ride Force Count methodology was new for CP5 and replaces the previous methodology which allocated a freight wagon to a 'suspension band' based on a qualitative description of the wagon's suspension/bogie type.
+A key benefit of introducing the new Ride Force Count methodology is that it removes the, arguably, more subjective approach applied previously (i.e. the adjustment to charges is now based on a definitive

+Ride Force Count value rather a qualitative description of wagon suspension/bogie types).